Ramprashanth17/Gen_AI/rag-learning-platform/README.md

 Learn how text becomes numbers and why it matters for semantic search.

 **What you'll learn:**
-- What are embeddings and how do they capture meaning?
+- What are embeddings, and how do they capture meaning?
 - Vector similarity and cosine distance
 - Visualizing embeddings in 2D/3D space
 - Why "dog" and "puppy" have similar vectors